cffntd/cffntd/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/dcffntd?style=social)
 -->

-- 📚 I am currently learning Web Development from [The Odin Project](https://github.com/TheOdinProject).
+- 📚 I am learning Web Development from [The Odin Project](https://github.com/TheOdinProject).
-- 🖥 I dabble in Shell Scripting and Python.
+- 🖥 I enojy scripting automation.
 - 🤔 I am *always* trying to think of a memoriable domain name to register.
-- 👨🏻‍🏫 Feel free to ask me questions about Mac management.
+- 👨🏻‍🏫 Feel free to ask me questions about Apple device management.
 - 🥸 Sometimes I suffer from imposter syndrome.
 - ☕️ I like coffee.

-###### *All opinions published here are my own and should never be taken seriously!
+###### *All opinions published here are my own.
 I was on the fence about the Oxford comma, but I'm beginning to see it's usefulness.*

 <!--
-**jmwdmr/jmwdmr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: